ecohealthalliance/ideeal-app/Sabah.md

 width="350"/>
 </div>

-Futhermore, land conversion in Sabah has caused a total loss in the Net Present Value (value of something from the present and into the future) of carbon stored in a hectare of land.
+Futhermore, land conversion in Sabah has caused a total loss in the average Net Present Value of carbon stored in a hectare of land.
 This corresponds to a decrease in value derived from forest-provided ecosystem services, such as water and air purification and protection against extreme weather events.

 ## Parameter Values